Jonathan GreenblattCEO and National Director

 Since becoming CEO in July 2015, Greenblatt has modernized ADL while refocusing it on the mission it has had since its founding in 1913: to fight the defamation of the Jewish people, and to secure justice and fair treatment to all.

-Jonathan has served on numerous corporate and non-profit boards and been recognized on multiple occasions for his leadership at ADL.
-He has been named by The NonProfit Times to its list of Top 50 Nonprofit Leaders in 2016, 2017, 2018 and 2019.
-In 2017, Recode named Jonathan to its inaugural “Recode 100,” a list of the top 100 people in business and technology.
+Jonathan serves on numerous corporate and non-profit boards and has been recognized on multiple occasions for his leadership at ADL.
+He has been named by The NonProfit Times to its list of Top 50 Nonprofit Leaders from 2016-2022.
+Recode named Jonathan to its inaugural “Recode 100,” a list of the top 100 people in business and technology.
 He has been named among the Top 50 Most Influential Leaders in the global Jewish community by The Jerusalem Post and as one of the Top 50 Jews to follow on Twitter by the JTA.

 In 2009, Jonathan founded All for Good (AFG), the largest database of volunteer opportunities on the Internet.
 Incubated at Google, AFG developed an innovative strategy to organize the world’s volunteer listings.
 AFG was acquired by Points of Light in 2011.
-Prior to Ethos, Jonathan worked as an executive at REALTOR.com joining the company as a product manager and eventually heading up its consumer products unit.
-REALTOR went public in 1999 (HOMS) and later was acquired by News Corp in 2014.
+Jonathan also served as CEO of GOOD Worldwide, a diversified media company and as an executive at REALTOR.com, joining the company as a product manager and eventually heading up its consumer products division.
+REALTOR went public in 1999 (HOMS) and was acquired by News Corp in 2014.

 Jonathan has served as an adjunct faculty member at the Anderson School of Management at UCLA and as a senior fellow at The Wharton School of the University of Pennsylvania.
 He is a Henry Crown Fellow of the Aspen Institute and a member of the Council on Foreign Relations.